aSolorzano20/OCP_1Z0_829_theory/Chapter-6-Class Design/chapter_6_class_design.md

 <br>

 #### Rules you should know about constructors
-- A class can contain many overloaded constructors, provided the signature for each is distinct.
-- The compiler inserts a default no-argument constructor if no constructors are declared.
+1. The first statement of every constructor is a call to another constructor within the class using this() , or a call to a constructor in the direct parent class using super() .
+2. The super() call may not be used after the first statement of the constructor.
-- If a constructor calls this(), then it must be the first line of the constructor.
+3. If no super() call is declared in a constructor, Java will insert a no-argument super() as the first statement of the constructor.
-- Java does not allow cyclic constructor calls.
+4. If the parent doesn’t have a no-argument constructor and the child doesn’t define any constructors, the compiler will throw an error and try to insert a default no-argument constructor into the child class.
+5. If the parent doesn’t have a no-argument constructor, the compiler requires an explicit call to a parent constructor in each child constructor.
 <br>

 #### Calling Parent Constructors with super()
 - The first statement of every constructor is a call to a parent constructor using ***super()*** or another constructor in the class using ***this()***.
 - ***super***, is used to reference members of the parent class,
 - ***super()***, calls a parent constructor.
-- calling ***super()*** can only be used as the first statement of the constructor.
+- Calling ***super()*** can only be used as the first statement of the constructor.
 <br>

 #### Understanding Compiler Enhancements